Showing posts with label vendors. Show all posts

 George C. Phillips Blacksmith Shop

-Another very important business to the Farmers was the Blacksmith Shop where he could get his tools sharpened and mules shod.
-Mr. George Phillips had owned his own blacksmith shop in Scottsboro, Al, and was a resident blacksmith for the Georg C. Phillips Blacksmith shop.
+Another significant business for the farmers was the blacksmith shop, where they could get their tools sharpened and mules shod.
+Mr. George Phillips owned his own blacksmith shop in Scottsboro, AL, and was a resident blacksmith for the George C. Phillips Blacksmith shop.
 Mr. Phillips has since passed away, but his legacy lives on.
 The Blacksmith Ship is built from vintage wood to mimic a structure from the 1940s era.

-The farmer looked forward to carrying his animals to the Blacksmith shop to be shooed.
-This was important to the well-being of the animals, but it also gave the farm a break from the farm and an opportunity to socialize with fellow farmers.
+The farmer looked forward to carrying his animals to the Blacksmith shop to be shod.
+This was important to the well-being of the animals, but it also gave the farm a break and an opportunity to socialize with fellow farmers.

-Horseshoeing is done today by a farrier who goes out to the farm every 4 to 6 weeks in a truck equipped with a forge.
+Today, horseshoeing is done by a farrier who goes to the farm every 4 to 6 weeks in a truck equipped with a forge.

 Tractors have replaced the Mule.
 Therefore, the need for local blacksmith shops has diminished.